Up to 60% off sofas & mattresses — limited‑time deals.

 Test Method

-We lived with the sofa as an everyday living-room anchor, tracking how it handled upright sitting, semi-reclined lounging, and quick naps.
-We scored Assembly based on delivery/setup friction, Cooling on heat buildup during long sessions, and Comfort on back/hip support across posture changes.
+We used the sofa as an everyday living-room anchor and scored it with the same framework explained in How We Test Sofas.
+We tracked upright sitting, semi-reclined lounging, and quick naps.
+We graded Assembly based on delivery and setup friction, Cooling on heat buildup over longer sessions, and Comfort on back and hip support as posture changed.
 Durability came from cushion recovery and frame stability under heavier loading, while Layout Practicality focused on usable seat width and traffic flow.
-Cleaning scores reflected wipe-downs and how easily dust and crumbs cleared from seams.
-Value weighed materials and service against the $1,999 price point.
+Cleaning reflected wipe-downs and seam cleanup, and Value weighed materials and service against the asking price.

 In-Home Impressions